mauriciojost/mauriciojost.github.io/_posts/2017-04-19-benchmarking-in-scala.markdown

 ## And the solution?

 The one I recommend is to use [JMH](http://openjdk.java.net/projects/code-tools/jmh/), the harness for Java benchmarking that is exploitable from Scala thanks to [sbt-jmh](https://github.com/ktoso/sbt-jmh).

+There is also [ScalaMeter](https://scalameter.github.io/) that should be taken into account, I haven't personally used it yet at the moment of writing this post.

 ## How to get started right now?

 **I've set up a [project github/scala-benchmark](https://github.com/mauriciojost/scala-benchmark) which renders [visual reports](https://mauriciojost.github.io/scala-benchmark/) that GitHub can display via GitHub pages.**
+Help yourself and fork it if you like the idea.

 ## References